RodricBr/Bash-Professional/README.md

 $ sudo renice -12 -p <PID>
 - Only root can increase the priority of a process, so we execute renice with sudo.

+$ grep prio /proc/<PID OR waitor.sh>/sched
+- Now our priority is 108.
+With a lower value, the process has a higher priority, a higher time-sharing in the CPU/s.

+$ top
+- Notice how the process that we're modifying now shows "PR" as "08", which is short for 180.
+And "NI"(nice) -12.

 ------------------------------------------------------------------------------
 - If you couldn't find the sched file, try recursively grepping using the command:
 $ grep -Hnri "prio" /proc/<PID>/